Real-Life Cognitive Enhancers: Could You Become ‘Limitless’?

 A real-life Limitless pill is something that people have been after for a long time.
 Quick-fix ways to get ‘smarter’ have been around for centuries - coffee, for example, is often consumed for its nootropic effects, and foods to boost your brain are often used by indigenous peoples such as the Guarani.
 But, the kind of nootropic we all want, a true-blue ‘limitless pill’, only became even slightly viable over the last century or so.
 Amphetamines have been used since the 1930s for stimulant and cognition enhancing effects, while racetams, eugeroics (like Modafinil) and methylphenidates were all invented in the middle decades of the 20th century.

-These pharmaceuticals are intended to combat disorders such as narcolepsy, but are also used by amateur brain-hackers off-label to try and boost their brainpower.
+These pharmaceuticals are intended to combat disorders such as narcolepsy, but are also used by amateur brain-hackers off-label to try and boost their brainpower**.
 And, they can provide some benefits.
 Modafinil has been found to boost levels of neurotransmitters in the brain, which can help people who are already deficient in these chemicals.
 Ritalin, an amphetamine, can be used to increase uptake of dopamine to improve cognitive function.
-There’s frequently an increase to alertness and focus as a result of taking these drugs.
+There’s frequently an increase to alertness and focus as a result of using these pharmaceuticals as study drugs.